 General public members must be a resident of the district and registered to vote.

-The Governing Board will decide if an applicant will be appointed to serve on the BOCexcept as provided in Section 1(B) above, FUSD employees and officials may not serve on the BOC.
+The Governing Board will decide if an applicant will be appointed to serve on the BOC, except as provided in Section 1(B) above, FUSD employees and officials may not serve on the BOC.

 Section 3 BOC membership shall be 3 years with staggered terms: